Adam Wright (water polo): Career

-Wright is now the head coach of the UCLA Bruins men's water polo team, after serving as an assistant coach for both the men's and women's teams.
+Wright has served as the head coach of the UCLA Bruins men's water polo team, after serving as an assistant coach for both the men's and women's teams.
 He was a member of the 2004 and 2008 USA water polo team.

-Wright, a driver, played tough defense and was a good scorer.
+During his playing career, Wright, a driver, played tough defense and was a good scorer.
 At the 2007 Pan American Games, he had four goals to help the American team gain a berth in the Beijing Olympics.
 Additionally, he scored five goals at the 2007 FINA World Championships.

 After graduation from UCLA with degrees in history and sociology, Wright played water polo for Bissolati Cremona (2007), Civitavecchia in Italy (2006), Nuoto Catania in Sicily (2005–06), and Dynamo in Moscow (2004–05).

 As an assistant coach at UCLA, his women's water polo team won the 2009 NCAA Women's Water Polo Championship, 5-4 over USC Trojans.

 On December 7, 2014, he led his UCLA men's water polo team to the NCAA Men's Water Polo Championship, defeating USC 9–8 at the University of California, San Diego's Canyonview Pool.
 It was UCLA's 9th title in men's water polo.
 Wright has since gone on to lead the Bruins to win the national titles for the 2015, 2017, and 2020 seasons, the latter of which was delayed to early 2021 because of the COVID-19 pandemic.